Zondax/filecoin-solidity/README.md

 ---

-## Disclaimer :warning:

-The libraries have been developed under the following set of assumptions.
-Take a look at them [here :link:](https://docs.zondax.ch/fevm/filecoin-solidity/introduction/assumptions)

----

 ## Notice

 This is software is available under Apache 2.0 License.
 Use of this library implies your acceptance of these terms and conditions